amherstiadoctor/8Puzzle-Solver-BFS-A-Star-DFS/README.md

 * when solve-bfs button is clicked, disables board and previous and next board button show the solution path
 * outputs `puzzle.out` file that contains solution path moves

-Default board configuration:
+Default board configuration: <br />
 ![What it looks like when ran](uponRunning.png)

-When Solve button is clicked:
+When Solve button is clicked: <br />
 ![What it looks like when solve button clicked](whenSolveClicked.gif)